Lisbon Regicide: Assassinations

 The King, Queen and Prince Royal had been on a month-long retreat at the Vila Viçosa in the Alentejo, where they routinely spent time hunting during the winter.
 The Infante D. Manuel, the youngest son, had returned to Lisbon days earlier to complete his studies.
 The previous political events had forced King Carlos to cut his retreat short and to return to Lisbon, the royal family catching the train from Vila Viçosa on the morning of 1 February.
 During their trip the train derailed at the loop near Casa Branca, resulting in an hour's delay.
-The royal carriage arrived in Barreiro at the end of the afternoon, and the royal family sailed on the D. Luís to the Terreiro do Paço in the center of Lisbon.
+The royal carriage arrived in Barreiro at the end of the afternoon, and the royal family sailed on the D. Luís to the Square of Commerce in the center of Lisbon.
 On disembarking at the Estação Fluvial Sul e Sueste at about five PM, they were met by members of the government including Prime Minister João Franco, Infante Manuel and the King's brother Infante Afonso, Duke of Porto.
-Even in a climate of tension the monarch opted to travel in an open carriage, wearing his service uniform as Generalíssimo of the Army to present an air of normality.
+Even in a climate of tension the monarch opted to travel in an open carriage, wearing his blue service uniform as Generalíssimo of the Army to present an air of normality.
 The two princes wore civilian clothes.
-According to usual practice the carriage was accompanied by armed police and a mounted cavalry officer, Francisco Figueira Freire.
+Although there were a few armed police present in the square the carriage was escorted only by a single mounted cavalry officer, Francisco Figueira Freire.

-There were only a few people in the Terreiro do Paço as the carriage rounded the eastern part of the square and the first shot rang out.
-As reported later, a bearded man had walked out into the road after the carriage had passed; he removed a Winchester carbine rifle hidden under his overcoat, knelt on one knee and fired at the King from a distance of about 8 m.
+There were only a few people in the Square of Commerce as the carriage rounded the eastern part of the square and the first shot rang out.
+As reported later, a bearded man had walked out into the road after the carriage had passed; he removed a Winchester 1907 semiautomatic rifle hidden under his overcoat, knelt on one knee and fired at the King from a distance of about 8 m.
 The shot struck the king's neck, killing him instantly; another gunman in the square opened fire at the carriage while onlookers ran in panic.
 The first assassin, later identified as Manuel Buíça (a teacher and former sergeant dismissed from the army), continued to fire.
 His second shot clipped the shoulder of the monarch, who slumped to the right with his back lying to the left side of the carriage.
 Taking advantage of this, the second assassin (Alfredo Luís da Costa, a clerk and editor), jumped onto the carriage step and fired at the slumped body of the King from passenger height.
 The queen then stood and attempted to strike back at him with the only available weapon (a bouquet of flowers), shouting, "Infames!
 Infames!" ("Infamous!
 Infamous!").